top of page

 Spider-Man 3 GBA

-Sticks to what works from years of Spidey side scrollers with smooth movement and combat for taking out crooks and saving civilians.
-The beat 'em up car chases are great for web swinging and the boss fights are clever and challenging.
+It sticks to what works from years of Spider-Man side scrollers, with smooth movement and combat for taking out crooks and saving civilians.
+The beat 'em up car chases are great a great use of web swinging and the boss fights are clever and can be pretty challenging.

 Release: May 4, 2007